GabrielDelepine/angular-css-injector/README.md

 No one (only angular of course) for major browser. jQuery if you need to make your website IE6 & IE7 compatible.

-Code tested with angular 1.0.8
+Code tested with angular 1.0.8 & angular 1.2.3

 ====
 Previous version